Sarthak18/MachineTranslation/README.md

 Word2Vec is used to create vector spaces and the information from these embeddings will be used for bilingual translation.
 A translation function or matrix will be created to match the relative positions across two monolingual vector spaces.
 Testing will be done on ground truth.

+A project report Master_Project is prepared to understand the project with the help of training and testing data.